Military geology: Terrain analysis

 Geologists have been employed since the Napoleonic Wars to provide an analysis of terrain which was expected to become a war theater, both in case of an upcoming battle and to assess the difficulty of logistical supply.
 Academically, it has been found that battles are likely to occur on rocks of Permian, Triassic, or Upper Carboniferous age, possibly due to their typical relief and drainage.
 More practically, geology has been used in identifying the best Allied invasion sites during World War II, including those in North Africa, Italy, and France.
 This included studying the properties of the sand of Normandy beaches, the tolerance of the soil in the hinterland to bombardment, the sediment of the English Channel sea floor, and the occurrence of landslides in Sicily.
-Likewise, German geologists created maps of southern England for Operation Sea Lion, identifying quarry locations and the suitability of rock types to excavate trenchers, etc.
+Likewise, German geologists created maps of southern England for Operation Sea Lion, identifying quarry locations and the suitability of rock types to excavate trenches, etc.

 In the Demilitarized Zone between North and South Korea, very rugged terrain is due to the structure of metamorphic rocks, while the best flat land is underlain by granite.
 During the Korean War, these flat areas were used as military staging grounds by the North Koreans.
 It has been suggested that an understanding of the fracture and foliation patterns of the metamorphic rocks could help a field commander.

 This field partially overlaps with military geography.
 For this reason the British Army employed geographers in this role until the end of 1941, when it joined international common practice and started using geologists.